Sploitanoid/indian-scammers/README.md

 # indian-scammers
 Repository of all Indian Scammers that have been ratted (include ips)

-#Please make sure to include all scammers ips
+#Please make sure to include all scammers domain names e.g: "www.scammerswebsite.com/"
 #make sure to change passwords on all social platforms and emails
 #Ransomware if feeling like it
 #steal files form their computer